General Admissions and Records

-If you complete your O.A.C. by the date stated in the Order of Registration, you will receive the earlier of the registration appointments (appointment 5).
-If your O.A.C. is completed after that date, your will receive the later registration appointment (appointment 9).
+If you complete your O.A.C. by the date stated in the Order of Registration, you will recieve the hightest possible placement on the order of registration based on your student status.

 Access WebAdvisor to find out your registration date and time.
 You may register any time on or after your date and time.